 You can communicate with pictures or words.
-The words are the copy and unless you are both an expert in English language and persuasive techniques you should hire an expert copywriter.
+The words act as the copy.
+Unless you're both an expert in English language and persuasive techniques you should hire an expert copywriter.

 The science of good copywriting for marketing lends itself to the world of direct mail or junk mail and has made it online.
 The style has much success in the online copywriting arena and sales can be drastically improved.

-Can You Boost Your Response By 300% With Your Copy?
+Six Ways To Boost Your Response Rates By 300%

-Getting your words correct will boost your response from your website, email campaigns or direct mail by as much as 300% (depending on how bad yours is today!) - and here's how:
+Getting your words correct could boost your response from your website, email campaigns or direct mail by as much as 300% depending on how bad yours is today!
+Below are six techniques to improve yours:

-When a potential customer looks at your copy, you have a maximum of 5 or 6 seconds to get your initial message across so they keep on reading and get to your offer.
+When a potential customer looks at your copy, you have a maximum of 5 or 6 seconds to get your initial message across so they keep reading and reach your offer.

 Professional copywriters, therefore, follow the AIDA concept.

 Following this formula is essential.
-There are, of course, a range of techniques within each section that the good copywriter uses whether it be certain words or diagrams within it.
-Bullet points are used to have readers stop at a certain point and break the entire letter down, so it's easier to read.
+There is a range of techniques within each section that a good copywriter uses such as certain words or diagrams within the letter.
+Bullet points are used to have readers stop at a certain point and break the entire letter down so it's easier to read.

-Crafting headlines and copy can be very difficult.
-The best places to look for inspiration (depending on your media) are the best retailers, daily newspapers, magazines and the "junk" mail you receive.
+Crafting winning headlines and articles can be challenging, so check others writing that works.
+The best places to look for inspiration, depending on your media, are the top retailers, daily newspapers, magazines and any direct mail you receive in the post.

-Think about things you have purchased and what made you purchase.
-If you filled in a form at home for a credit card application what enticed you to do this?
-Look at your daily newspaper - why did you read a particular article - look at the heading as it's this that got you to read the article further.
+Think about items you've purchased in the past and the reasons that persuaded you to pay for those products.
+If you've completed a form at home for a credit card application what enticed you to do this?
+Look at your daily newspaper and ask why you read a particular article?
+Look at the headline, as that's what got you to read the article further.

-The craft for magazines is a good place to follow.
+Magazine covers, in particular, are an excellent source for ideas as they have limited space to create short, eye-catching titles.
 Look at any shelf in your newsagent and the headlines and sub-headlines are usually always less than ten words.
-They tell a lot about what's in the magazine, enough for you to either read it or buy it.
+They tell you a lot about what's in the magazine which is enough for you to either read or buy it.

 Because we all get thousands of sales messages each day, yours needs to stand out.

-A good headline full of benefits will stop your customer in their tracks to want to read more.
+A good headline full of benefits will stop your customer in their tracks wanting to read more.
 The headline is only there to get someone to read further so remember this important point.

 Good body copy describing how to solve a problem your reader has will motivate them to take action.